microsoft/FluidFramework/docs/tutorials/visual-component.md

 By extending the abstract `PrimedComponent` class, we have actually let it do a lot of the necessary set up work for us through its constructor.
 Specifically, the `PrimedComponent` class gives us access to two items

-- `root`: The `root` is a `SharedDirectory` [object](https://fluid-docs.azurewebsites.net/versions/new/docs/SharedDirectory.html) which, as the name implies, is a directory that is shared amongst all users that are rendering this component in the same session.
-Any items that are placed here on a key will be accessible to other users using the same key on their respective client's root.
+- `root`: The `root` is a `SharedDirectory` [object](../docs/SharedDirectory.md) which, as the name implies, is a directory that is shared amongst all users that are rendering this component in the same session.
+Any items that are set here on a key will be accessible to other users using the same key on their respective client's root.
 The stored values can be primitives or the handles of other `SharedObject` items.
 If you don't know what handles are, don't worry!
 We'll take a look at them in the next section.

 - `runtime`: The `runtime` is a `ComponentRuntime` object that manages the Fluid component lifecycle.
 The key thing to note here is that it will be used for the creation of other Fluid components and DDS'.